Types of Operating Systems

 Batch Operating System

-In the era of 1970s, the Batch processing was very popular.
-The Jobs were executed in batches.
-People were used to have a single computer which was called mainframe.
+In the 1970s, Batch processing was very popular.
+In this technique, similar types of jobs were batched together and executed in time.
+People were used to having a single computer which was called a mainframe.

 In Batch operating system, access is given to more than one person; they submit their respective jobs to the system for the execution.